ElsaB-Lab/fRagmentomics/README.md

     from experiments of targeted sequencing of cfDNA).
     The function `run_fRagmentomics` preprocesses the BAM file to select reads relevant to each mutation.
 By default:
     * It only considers reads within a user-configurable window (default=2000 bp window, 1000 bp before - `neg_offset_mate_search` and 1000bp after - `pos_offset_mate_search`).
-    * It applies a default filter to keep only primary, paired reads while removing unmapped, secondary, supplementary, and duplicate alignments.
+    * It applies a default filter to keep only paired reads (not to be confounded with "properly paired reads") while removing unmapped, secondary, supplementary, and duplicate alignments.
 This corresponds to the default settings of the `flag_bam_list` argument.

-    **Note**: All of these filtering parameters can be customized when calling the `run_fRagmentomics()` function.
+    **NOTE**: The above filtering parameters can be customized when calling the `run_fRagmentomics()` function.
 <br>

 2.  **`mut`**: Specifies the mutations to be analyzed.
 Three input formats are supported: